 You would never know the puppy on the right was just a carrier of the Improper Coat gene (f) without genetic testing.

 There was no coat difference when both grew out of their puppy coat.
 The puppy on the left had a much straighter coat, but still in on the lower shedding side.

 While the average life span of a Bernese is 6-8 years.
 It is expected that by adding the poodle gene, your dog will enjoy a life span of 12-14 years +.
 Being a miniature size elongates the lifespan estimate even more.

 An unfurnished doodle is much easier in our experience to maintain as far as grooming goes.
 Very low maintenance.
 This can mean a savings of $400-600 a year in grooming fees.

 You can expect an unfurnished doodle to shed far less than its Bernese counterpart.
 A Bernese is a heavy shedding dog.
 An unfurnished doodle will be a medium to low shedding dog.

 For the true Bernese lover who does not want to have a dog with a shorter lifespan, this dog will fulfill you.
 The appearance will be similar to that of a Bernese.
-(Again this is dependant on the types of dogs used when breeding) An unfurnished bernedoodle will likely take on a close appearance to a wavy straight coat Bernese Mountain Dog .
+This is dependent on the types of dogs used when breeding.
+An unfurnished Bernedoodle will likely take on a close appearance to a wavy straight coat Bernese Mountain Dog .

 So, what is the big deal??

-So Unfurnished puppies are not an accident.
-We are aware of what we are breeding.
-There are many people who ask for an unfurnished doodle and there are many people who have never heard of them but are thrilled to find out they exist.
+There are many people who ask for an unfurnished doodle and there are many people who have never heard of them, but are thrilled to find out they exist.